atinfinity/livox_ros_driver2/README.md

 | multi_topic  | If the LiDAR device has an independent topic to publish pointcloud data<br>0 -- All LiDAR devices use the same topic to publish pointcloud data<br>1 -- Each LiDAR device has its own topic to publish point cloud data | 0       |
 | xfer_format  | Set pointcloud format<br>0 -- Livox pointcloud2(PointXYZRTLT) pointcloud format<br>1 -- Livox customized pointcloud format<br>2 -- Standard pointcloud2 (pcl :: PointXYZI) pointcloud format in the PCL library (just for ROS) | 0       |

-  **Note :**
+> [!NOTE]

-  Other parameters not mentioned in this table are not suggested to be changed unless fully understood.
+> Other parameters not mentioned in this table are not suggested to be changed unless fully understood.

 &ensp;&ensp;&ensp;&ensp;***Livox_ros_driver2 pointcloud data detailed description :***